Landlord Guides · Last updated 3 June 2026

 Using a Property Management Company

 If you live abroad or prefer not to handle maintenance calls yourself, a property management company takes care of inspections, contractor coordination, and regulatory compliance on your behalf.
-Management fees in Gibraltar typically run 8 to 12 percent of monthly rent.
+Management fees in Gibraltar are quoted individually rather than published as a fixed percentage of monthly rent; ask 2-3 agencies for proposals.

-Established firms active in Gibraltar residential management include Chestertons Gibraltar, BMI Group (which manages around 200 residential units across the territory), Fiduciary Property Services (FPS), Solomon Levy Estate Agents, Savills Gibraltar, Property Zone Gibraltar, and Bray Properties.
+Established firms active in Gibraltar residential management include Chestertons Gibraltar, BMI Group (which manages around 200 residential units across the territory), Fiduciary Property Services (FPS), Levy Real Estate, Savills Gibraltar, Property Zone Gibraltar, and Bray Properties.
 For landlords with multiple properties or those based overseas, the fee generally delivers worthwhile compliance certainty and time savings.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.